 Beginning the Application Process

-The first step in applying is to complete an online application by March 1, 2014.
-Applications for Fall 2015 will be due on February 15, 2015.
+The first step in applying is to complete an online application by February 15, 2014.
 We’re not a part of the Academy of Nutrition and Dietetics’ computer matching system, so be sure to complete a UT Southwestern application.

 When you submit your application, please mail us: